 - Strong password policies to help prevent unauthorised access to the system.

 - Fraud monitoring to detect and shut down potential fraud early.

 - State-of-the-art data centre to ensure the highest level of security.

 3. What type of infrastructure is supporting the cloud communications service?

 Choosing the right cloud communications service for your company is easy when you know what to ask.
 Keep security, reliability and usability in mind when vetting cloud services providers and you’ll make short work of an otherwise arduous task.
 Concerned about the move?
-Read our blog about the top 4 cloud phone concerns.
+Find out more about cloud business phones.